 MARRIED COUPLE GRANT.
 Arlington Baptist University recognizes that it is beneficial for the spouse to gain biblical and spiritual instruction; thus, this grant is an effort to encourage and afford the opportunity.
 The spouse of a student enrolled and charged for a regular program of study may be eligible for a university-sponsored tuition grant of up to 50% of tuition (effective fall 2010).
-This grant will be based on financial need.
-Any student who marries while currently enrolled must be in compliance with the University's marriage policy, as explained in the "Student Handbook," and must meet certain other criteria for eligibility.
-Students who are given permission to marry between the Fall and Spring semester of a school year are not eligible to apply for the spouse scholarship until each completes a minimum of 12 credit hours after marriage.
+This grant will be based on financial need and the student must meet certain other criteria for eligibility.
+Students who marry between the Fall and Spring semester of a school year are not eligible to apply for the spouse scholarship until each completes a minimum of 12 credit hours after marriage.
 The application and instructions for this grant may be obtained in the Business Office.
 The following criteria must be met: